-8.3 Setting Up the New Domain
+Setting Up the New Domain

-You should have already reviewed Section 8.2, "Planning a New Domain," on page 112 and filled out Section 8.5, "Domain Worksheet," on page 125.
+You should have already reviewed "Planning a New Domain" on page 110 and filled out the "Domain Worksheet" on page 122.
 Complete the following tasks to create the new domain.

-- Section 8.3.1, "Creating the New Domain," on page 122 - Section 8.3.2, "Configuring the MTA for the New Domain," on page 123 - Section 8.3.3, "Installing and Starting the New MTA," on page 124
+- "Creating the New Domain" on page 119 - "Configuring the MTA for the New Domain" on page 120 - "Installing and Starting the New MTA" on page 121

-8.3.1 Creating the New Domain
+Creating the New Domain

-- 1 Make sure you are logged in to the tree where you want to create the domain (worksheet item 1). - 2 Click Tools > GroupWise Utilities > Check eDirectory Schema to make sure that the tree's schema has been extended to accommodate GroupWise objects. - 3 In ConsoleOne[®], browse to and right-click the eDirectory container where you want to create the domain (worksheet item 2), then click New > Object.
+- 1 Make sure you are logged in to the tree where you want to create the domain (worksheet item 1). - 2 In ConsoleOne, browse to and right-click the eDirectory container where you want to create the domain (worksheet item 2), then click New > Object.